huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

 * `health_periodic_audit_time` - (Optional, Int) The health check period for instances.
 The period has four options: 5 minutes (default), 15 minutes, 60 minutes, and 180 minutes.

+* `health_periodic_audit_grace_period` - (Optional, Int) The health check grace period for instances.
+The unit is second and the value ranges from 0 to 86400.
+The default value is 600.

+  -> This parameter is valid only when the instance health check method of the AS group is `ELB_AUDIT`.

 * `instance_terminate_policy` - (Optional, String) The instance removal policy.
 The policy has four
   options: `OLD_CONFIG_OLD_INSTANCE` (default), `OLD_CONFIG_NEW_INSTANCE`,
   `OLD_INSTANCE`, and `NEW_INSTANCE`.

 * `tags` - (Optional, Map) The key/value pairs to associate with the scaling group.

+* `description` (Optional, String) The description of the AS group.
+The value can contain 0 to 256 characters.

 * `notifications` - (Optional, List) The notification mode.
 The system only supports `EMAIL` mode which refers to notification by email.